|Quick Facts: Retail Sales Workers|

 |See How to Become One|

-Most retail sales workers work in clean, comfortable, well-lit stores.
+Most retail sales workers work in clean, well-lit stores.
 Many sales workers work evenings and weekends.
-More than one-third of retail salespersons work part time.
+Some retail salespersons work part time.

 Compare the job duties, education, job growth, and pay of retail sales workers with similar occupations.

 Learn more about retail sales workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.